SumoLogic/sumologic-documentation/docs/integrations/web-servers/squid-proxy.md

      * Enter values for fields annotated with `<VALUE_TO_BE_CHANGED>` to the appropriate values.
 Do not include the brackets (`< >`) in your final configuration.
      * In the tags section, which is `[inputs.snmp.tags]`:
-     * `environment` - This is the deployment environment where the Squid Proxy server identified by the value of servers resides.
+     * `environment`.
+This is the deployment environment where the Squid Proxy server identified by the value of servers resides.
 For example; dev, prod, or QA.
 While this value is optional we highly recommend setting it.
-     * `proxy_cluster` - Enter a name to identify this Squid Proxy cluster.
+     * `proxy_cluster`.
+Enter a name to identify this Squid Proxy cluster.
 This cluster name will be shown in our dashboards.
      * In the output plugins section, which is `[[outputs.sumologic]]`:
      * `URL` - This is the HTTP source URL created previously.
 See this doc for more information on additional parameters for configuring the Sumo Logic Telegraf output plugin.
-     * Here’s an explanation for additional values set by this Telegraf configuration.
-We recommend not to modify these values as they might cause the Sumo Logic app to not function correctly.
+     * **Do not modify** the following values set by this configuration as it will cause the Sumo Logic app to not function correctly.
 If you haven’t defined a cluster in Squid Proxy, then enter `default` for `proxy_cluster`.
-     * `data_format: “prometheus”` - In the output `[[outputs.sumologic]]` plugins section.
+       * `data_format: “prometheus”`.
+In the output `[[outputs.sumologic]]` plugins section.
 Metrics are sent in the Prometheus format to Sumo Logic.
-     * `component - “proxy”` - In the input `[[inputs.snmp]]` plugins section.
+       * `component - “proxy”`.
+In the input `[[inputs.snmp]]` plugins section.
 This value is used by Sumo Logic apps to identify application components.
-     * `proxy_system - “squidproxy”` - In the input plugins sections.
+       * `proxy_system - “squidproxy”`.
+In the input plugins sections.
 This value identifies the proxy system.

      See [this doc](https://github.com/influxdata/telegraf/blob/master/etc/logrotate.d/telegraf) for all other parameters that can be configured in the Telegraf agent globally.

      After you have finalized your `telegraf.conf` file, you can start or reload the telegraf service using instructions from this[ doc](https://docs.influxdata.com/telegraf/v1.17/introduction/getting-started/#start-telegraf-service).

      At this point, Telegraf should start collecting the Squid Proxy metrics and forward them to the Sumo Logic HTTP Source.

 4. Enter the following options:
    * **Rule Name**.
 Enter the name as **App Observability - Proxy**.